tinyCurrent low Current Measurement Shunt and Amplifier

 - Added BNC output for even lower noise when acquiring with high sampling rate, high input impedance instruments like an oscilloscope.
 The effect is lower noise compared to normal banana leads.
 See all scope shots for comparison.

-- Added a 2-pin 1.25 mm JST GH male header for powering the device externally to better use the device in permanent measurement setups.
+- Added a 2-pin 1.25 mm JST ZH style male header for powering the device externally to better use the device in permanent measurement setups.
 Only use without battery.